ytmytm/c64-ciaide/geos/README.md

 provide source code of your changed version.

-REQUIREMENTS/COMPATIBILITY
+# REQUIREMENTS/COMPATIBILITY

-For compiling the stuff, you need ACME, a free cross-assembler. http://sourceforge.net/projects/acme-crossass/
+For compiling the stuff, you need ACME, a free cross-assembler version 0.97 or later. http://sourceforge.net/projects/acme-crossass/

 You need an IDE interface, it can be CIA-IDE as described in my articles elsewhere.
-By default this source code expects that it can be found at $D300 I/O page.
-You can change this by editing proper lines in inc/ide3.inc file.
+By default this source code expects that it can be found at $DC20 I/O page.
+You can change this by editing proper lines in `inc/ide3.inc` file.
 You may also use IDE64 interface, but BE SURE TO READ IMPORTANT NOTE BELOW.

 This source code uses 8-bit interface only.